 • UPS Packaging Guidelines – A real brief explanation of UPS packaging guidelines.

 • A Step-by-Step Packaging Guide From UPS – A multi-page packaging guide for preparing shipments to ship via UPS

 C. Fed Ex

-• An All-Inclusive Guide For Packaging FedEx Shipments – A 45 page guide detailing how to package products for shipment when shipping FedEx.
+• An All-Inclusive Guide For Packaging FedEx Shipments – A 45-page guide detailing how to package products for shipment when shipping FedEx.

 • FedEx Restrictions – Since FedEx is often used by sellers to ship international, becoming familiar with international shipping restrictions is important.

 DHL is very rarely used by sellers on either platform for domestic shipments.
 Rates are often not comparable with the other three major carriers for domestic shipments.
 Where DHL does often excel is international shipments and rural area shipments.
-In fact, many international customers' request DHL shipping.
+In fact, many international customers' request for DHL shipping.
 Below are some links to help become more familiar with DHL rules and Guidelines.

 • General Shipping and Packaging Page – A general page with several different links for packaging and shipping via DHL.

 • Prohibited Products for International Shipping – A long list of items DHL will not ship internationally.

 Packaging serves a variety of purposes.
 The primary objective of packaging is the protection of products.
 Whether in a brick-and-mortar store or online, the main objective of packaging should be delivering an undamaged and untampered product to the customer.